-There are several fisheries which are known to interact with northern fur seals and have not been observed (Appendices 4 and 5).
+The estimated minimum annual mortality rate incidental to commercial fisheries is 1.9 fur seals per year based on observer data.
+There are several fisheries that are known to interact with northern fur seals and have not been observed (Appendices 4 and 5).
 Thus, the estimated mortality rate is likely a minimum estimate.
 However, the large stock size makes it unlikely that unreported mortalities from those fisheries would be a significant source of mortality for the stock.
-The estimated minimum annual mortality rate incidental to commercial fisheries is 0.78 fur seals per year based on observer data.

-Entanglement studies on the Pribilof Islands are another source of information on fishery-specific entanglements.
+Entanglement studies on the Pribilof Islands are another source of information on fishery-specific interactions with fur seals.
 Based on entanglement rates and sample sizes presented in Zavadil et al. (2003), an average of 1.1 fur seals/year on the rookeries were entangled in pieces of trawl netting and an average of 0.1 fur seal/year was entangled in monofilament net.

 Stranding reports of northern fur seals entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
 In September 2001 a northern fur seal stranding was reported near Unalaska as entangled in 8-inch poly trawl web.
-The animal was cut free and was apparently healthy.
+The animal was cut free and was apparently healthy upon release.
 The NMFS stranding database also includes reports of five fur seals on St. George that were entangled in fishing gear in 2003; there were no strandings reported in 2004 or 2005.
-Including these stranding data in an annual average will be delayed until comparisons between these data and those from entanglement studies (e.g., Zavadil et al. 2003) can be cross-referenced.
+Including these stranding data in an annual average mortality estimate will be delayed until comparisons between these data and those from entanglement studies (e.g., Zavadil et al. 2003) can be cross-referenced.